DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         - **Wi-Fi Protected Access II (WPA2)**:
             - IEEE 802.11i WPA2 replaced WEP and WPA.
             - WPA2 enterprise uses 🔥RADIUS authentication for users rather than a preshared key.
 This means a password attack is more likely to fail as password attempts for a given user may result in account lockout.
+            - TKIP was introduced with the original version of WPA and was replaced with the AES-based CCMP in WPA2
             - EAP is an authentication framework used in wireless networks to provide various methods for authenticating users.
 In WPA2, 🔥EAP is often used in conjunction with the Advanced Encryption Standard (AES) to provide strong encryption and secure authentication for wireless communications.
             - Uses AES-CCMP (Counter Mode with Cipher Block Chaining Message Authentication Code Protocol)
         - Frequency table: